 In this post, we’ll talk about everything you need to know about visiting Disneyland in November.
 I’ve got information on the best days to visit, weather, events, what to pack, and information on Thanksgiving at Disneyland.
 I’ve even got a Disneyland crowd calendar!
 I’m also sharing information on where to get a great deal on discounted park tickets and hotels!
 Make sure you check out my full guide to Disneyland during the Holidays for lots of important information to help you with your Holiday Disneyland Vacation!

-Please be aware, that Disney theme parks all require park tickets and theme park reservations.
+Please be aware, that Disney theme parks all require park tickets and reservations.
 Make sure you have both!
 Please don’t pay full price for your Disney tickets or hotel.
 My partners at Get Away Today have the very best deals on tickets and hotels.
 Their customer service is top-notch and they even have layaway plans.
-You can find them here or call 1-855-GET-AWAY.
+Click the link below or call 1-855-GET-AWAY.
 Make sure you tell them Melissa from Mix In Some Magic sent you for the best deal!
 If you book a package with park tickets and a hotel room you can use my code MIX10 to save an extra $10.
 That’s more churro money, friends!

 I have a bunch of hotel reviews that might be helpful for you if you’re still trying to decide where you’d like to stay.